Yoyu666/KitsPVP/README.md

 # KitsPVP
-* This plugins was only tester on [Genisys](https://github.com/iTXTech/Genisys) only!
+* This plugins was only tester on [Genisys](https://github.com/iTXTech/Genisys) only!and has not been tested on any other server software.
+If you find compatibility issues, please use the [issue tracker](https://github.com/Yoyu666/KitsPVP/issue) to report them.
-* suppot MCPE 0.15.X
+* support MCPE 0.15.X
-* This plugin is let player chose kit for "VS" other player,is add some kits:
+* This plugin  let players choose kit to battle other players:
+* Kits that have been added , many more kit will be added in the future!
+- //Ps: Thank to all for the support!Enjoy & Have Fun! ヽ(•ω•ゞ)

 ###Free    Kit
 ###Archer  Kit